 Dubaï, United Arab Emirates, 20-29 October 2018

-The Ramsar Convention on Wetlands organizes its Conference of the Contracting Parties (COP) every three years, bringing together representatives of the member governments to the Convention (170), a large number of international and non-governmental organizations (NGOs) as well as experts on wetlands-related issues.
+The Ramsar Convention on Wetlands organizes its Conference of the Contracting Parties (COP) every three years, bringing together representatives of the member governments to the Convention (presently 170), a large number of international and non-governmental organizations (NGOs), as well as experts on wetland-related issues.

 The thirteenth session of the Conference of the Parties (COP13) will be held in Dubai (United Arab Emirates) from 20 to 29 October 2018, with a focus on the theme “Wetlands for a Sustainable Urban Future”, which highlights the important role played by wetlands in making cities livable.